What to Consider Before Applying CI/CD | A Beginner’s Cheat Sheet

 The short answer is: Yes, indeed.
 Continuous integration and continuous delivery will not be… actually ‘continuous’ without one essential ingredient: continuous testing.
 Without continuous testing, CI/CD is considered fragmented.
 Therefore, test automation plays a notable role in the entire pipeline.
 Implementing automated testing will reduce the time and effort invested in manual testing, as well as the possibility of defects.
 Shifting from manual to automated testing also means better test coverage, fast product releases, more room for other important tasks – thus, achieve quality at speed.

-Katalon Studio is one of the most widely adopted tools for API, web, and mobile test automation.
+Katalon Studio is one of the most widely adopted tools for API, web, desktop and mobile test automation.
 The software is robust, yet easy to use, even for users with limited programming skills.
 It also offers a variety of platforms, operating systems, and integrations with other common CI/CD tools in the industry.Trigger modal